quack/quack/README.md

 ### How does it work?

 First of all, Quack compiler is, currently, entirely written in PHP, by hand.
 I'm doing this because I want to easily make it self-hosted and write the compiler in itself later.
 The front-end of the compiler is easy to extend and you can provide multiple back-ends for it.
 I'm writing standard libraries in the language for itself to allow interpreting it and running the compiler on desktop, on browser and interpreting it using the evaluator of any target language.
 Basically, when integrating Quack with your main programming language, you need to provide a set of type annotations for your libraries and for the language core.
 For JavaScript, I'm writing a tool that is able to convert TypeScript type definitions `.d.ts` for Quack type definitons `.qkt`, making the life easier.
 The initial support will be provided for **PHP**, **Python** and **JavaScript**.
-Please, note that Quack is in it early stage, and in constant development.
+Please note that Quack is in its early stage, and in constant development.
 Quack also provides a [REPL that you can try online here](http://108.167.188.125/~conta180/quack/), currently generating the AST of the source.

 ### Get Quack